ythuangyt/friendship-mobility/index.md

 }
 </script>

-For each pair of friends in 2014, we calculate difference between the similarity in 2013 and 2012 and group it by whether the friendship is a old one that exists in 2012 or it is a new one just made in these two years.

-Compared with new friendships, the distributiion of the difference in similarity of old friendships puts more weights on negative values.
-According to the figure, on average, you and your old friends seem to have less commom place to go.
-Just like you to start to be fond of eating burgers and make new friends in fast food restaurant but your old friends are still having pizzas.
+Observed from the figure, the distribution of the similarity change of old friendships puts more weights on negative values, while changes in new friends tend toward positive values.
+On average, you and your old friends seem to not visit as many commom place as before.

 ### Why do I keep bumping into you?

-Does it ever feel like you see a person at a certain place, say your yoga class, then keep on bumping into them at other unrelated places ?
-Does that actually have any statistical sense ?
+Do you ever feel that, you see a person at a certain place, say your yoga class, then keep on bumping into him or her at other unrelated places?
+Does that actually have any statistical sense?
 The following plot shows the quantile box plot for cosine similarity and common location similarity between non-friend users who check in at certain places, for quite a few location types.

 <div class="row">
   <div class="col-sm"></div>